flegaspi700/My-Projects-AI/README.md

 # My-Projects-AI

 ## Overview
+A compilation of simple AI projects.
+This repository is still a work in progress.

 Sandbox for experimenting with:
 1. A basic Google Gemini powered coding agent (function calling prototype).
 2. A console calculator (with an intentionally buggy `add` implementation for testing error detection) that the agent can diagnose and propose fixes for.
 3. Safe filesystem helper utilities (read, list, run, and write within a constrained working directory).

 > Note: This is a learning-oriented, basic agent inspired by the freeCodeCamp tutorial/video: https://youtu.be/YtHdaXuOAks?si=0cBvFtqgibMFuPm5.
-Features are intentionally minimal and security-focused for educational exploration.
+Features are intentionally minimal and security-focused.

 ## Project Structure
 ```